QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/index.md

 <copy the content>
 ```

-Read your Git Server documentation to find where you can add a SSH key.
+Read your Git Server documentation to find where you can add an SSH key.
 It's commonly in <kbd>Settings > SSH Keys</kbd>.

+👉 It's the most common password-less method.
 </div><div>

 #### GPG commit signature